- tufted; upright growth (up to 1 foot tall); leaves emerge from protective sheath with pointed and papery ligule

 - dormant plants produce new blade growth during cool fall temperatures

-- Hand-pull plants prior to seed maturation.
+- Hand-pull plants in lawn areas prior to flowering.